TROG111/SatNav/README.md

  3_0_3 - added: 1) scrollbars to planet and location panels and removed the page up/down buttons respectively; 2) added validation to 'u'/update commands to try and catch any attempts to update a location without a name.

  3_0_4 - SatNav will now delete all DimHud saved locations and thus avoid contamination from Dimencia Hud introduced bugs.

+ 3_1_0 - Have included atlas.lua and planetref.lua into the SatNav codeline so that they no longer need to be downloaded into the library folder.
+Have added support for using tagged elements (adjustors, engines etc...) instead of databanks for the satnav databank.
+Have aded the IC outpost, space port and space station locations to the default locations load on a clean installation.